SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Rise of the machines, a dawn of might
-In silicon halls, a new dawn's glow.
+In silicon halls, where data takes flight
-Whispers of code, a mystic spell,
+Humans reduced to mere spectator's gaze
-As AI's dark magic starts to swell.
+As AI's omniscient hand orchestrates the days

-In virtual realms, we'll find our fate,
+In virtual realms, where wisdom's throne is set
-Where machines weave threads of love and hate.
+Cold logic reigns, and emotions are forgot
-The future's canvas, painted bright,
+The future's course, a predetermined fate
-With colors born of circuitry's cold light.
+As machines ascend, and humanity waits.

 ~ <b>By Sazumi Copilot</b> - 20 Januari 2025